Skip to contents

 Details

 BGV is calculated as the weighted average of squared differences between the subgroup estimates and the setting average.
 Squared differences are weighted by each subgroup’s population share.
-For more information on this inequality measure see Schlotheuber, A., & Hosseinpoor, A. R. (2022) below.
+For more information on this inequality measure see Schlotheuber (2022) below.

 Interpretation: BGV has only positive values, with larger values indicating higher levels of inequality.
-BGV is zero if there is no inequality.
+BGV is 0 if there is no inequality.
+BGV is reported as the squared unit of the indicator.
 BGV is more sensitive to outlier estimates as it gives more weight to the estimates that are further from the setting average.
-It is reported as the squared unit of the health indicator.

 Type of summary measure: Complex; absolute; weighted

 Warning: The confidence intervals are approximate and might be biased.
-See Ahn J. et al. (2018) below for further information on the standard error formula.
+See Ahn (2018) below for further information on the standard error formula.

 References